FoundryApp/foundry-cli/README.md

   # - firestory

   # Each function has at least 2 fields:
-  # 'name' - the same name under which your function is exported from your function's root index.js file
+  # 'name' - the same name under which a function is exported from your function's root index.js file
   # 'type' - one of the following: https, httpsCallable, auth, firestore